Jim McIlvaine: Early career

 After playing at St. Catherine's High School in Racine (averaging 22.9 points, 11.1 rebounds and 8.1 blocked shots as a senior) and blocking a school-record 399 shots at Marquette University, McIlvaine was named NABC Defensive Player of the Year and was drafted with the fifth pick in the second round of the 1994 draft by the Washington Bullets (now Washington Wizards).
 He spent two years with the team, primarily in a backup role to Gheorghe Mureșan.
 In limited playing time, McIlvaine averaged fewer than 15 minutes a game during his second year.
 In 1996, McIlvaine entered free agency.

 Seattle SuperSonics signing

 In 1996, the Sonics offered a seven-year, $33.6 million free-agent contract to McIlvaine.
-Seattle fans were upset, and so was superstar forward Kemp, who had been asking for a contract increase after leading the team to a franchise-record 64 wins and its best postseason performance in 17 years, including the third Finals appearance in franchise history.
+Seattle fans were upset, and so was superstar forward Shawn Kemp, who had been asking for a contract increase after leading the team to a franchise-record 64 wins and its best postseason performance in 17 years, including the third Finals appearance in franchise history.
 But because Kemp signed a contract extension in 1994, the NBA's collective bargaining agreement (CBA) forbid any changes to that contract until October 1997.

-Despite fan derision, McIlvaine helped the Sonics win their division in each of his two years with the team.
+McIlvaine was a member of the Sonics when they won their division in each of his two years with the team.
 Following the 1997 season, Seattle was involved in a three-team trade that sent Kemp to the Cleveland Cavaliers in exchange for the Milwaukee Bucks' Vin Baker, with the Cavaliers' Terrell Brandon and Tyrone Hill going to Milwaukee.